 Affiliation

-Affiliated Youth Competitive Leagues and Clubs, Youth Recreational Leagues, Indoor Facilities and Adult Leagues shall abide by the Articles of Agreement, Bylaws and Rules of NHSA and shall always act in a manner consistent with the interests of NHSA.
+Affiliated Youth Competitive Leagues and Clubs, Youth Recreational Leagues, Indoor Facilities, Adult Leagues, and any other USSF activities shall abide by the Articles of Agreement, Bylaws and Rules of NHSA and shall always act in a manner consistent with the interests of NHSA.
 Their Constitutions, Articles of Agreement, Bylaws and Rules shall be consistent with those of NHSA and USSF and where appropriate USYSA, USASA, and Futsal.

 Admission to Membership

-A league, club, or indoor facility desiring to become an affiliated member of NHSA may submit a written application to the State Association office.
+A league, club, or indoor facility desiring to become an affiliated member of NHSA shall submit a written application to the State Association office for consideration.
 The applicant shall specify the category of affiliation being applied for.
 The applicant shall include with the application copies of its charter or articles of incorporation, constitution, articles of agreement, bylaws, rules, regulations, rules of play and other governing documents appropriate to understanding the structure and activities of the organization.
 The Secretary shall prescribe the number of copies of each document to be submitted.

 The Division Vice President shall refer an application for affiliation to the Executive Board for consideration.
 Such affiliation is contingent on compliance with the Constitution, Articles of Agreement, Bylaws and Rules of NHSA, USSF, USYSA, USASA, and USFF and determination that the change would be beneficial to the game of soccer within the state.